-I tasted a similar dish at a local restaurant and duplicated it pretty closely.
-I trimmed it down a bit and no one in my family seemed to mind. -Susan Wright of Champaign, Illinois
+I tasted a similar dish at a local restaurant and later duplicated it pretty closely.
+I trimmed it down a bit and no one in my family seemed to mind. —Susan Wright, Champaign, Illinois

 - 1 medium onion, chopped

 - 2 celery ribs with leaves, chopped

 - 1 medium green pepper, chopped